 There is another ‘term’ that can be confusing to consumers – and that’s rust protection.
 Rust protection is a manufacturing process that adds ingredients that acts as a rust-inhibitor.
 A rust inhibitor helps to block the circulation of electrical current – which is a critical component in the development of rust.

 To be honest, most cars, trucks, and SUV’s made today have some rust protection ingredients mixed into the materials.
 Plus, more and more daily drivers are using materials like Aluminum that naturally resist the development of rust.

-What are the Different Types of Undercoating?
+What are the Different Methods to Apply Undercoating?